 Ingredients, dosage and preparation of the chillum mix

 A typical chillum mix consists of:

 - 1 cigarette (between a half and a whole one)

 First, heat the cigarette with a lighter (but do not burn it) until the tobacco is dry and crumbly.
 In general, ready-made cigarettes are crumbly enough.
 Powder the tobacco into your hand, or a mixing bowl.
 Then add the hash and flake the mix together between your fingertips.
 This produces a fine mix, which is transferred in the bowl of the chillum (where a small stone holds against it).
 Next, you put a filter over the mouthpiece of the chillum and you can smoke it.
 Watch out that your mouth does not get in contact with the tar-covered Safi.
 To heat it, take a couple of short puffs, which are followed by a good deep lungful inhale.
 Keep the smoke in your lungs as long as possible to enjoy the maximum effect.

 After smoking, the chillum needs to be cleaned.
 Just pass a strip of cloth or a string through the chillum and run it up and down to clean it thoroughly.
 Also, take the stone out and clean it.

 There are some etiquette rules and traditions for using a chillum.
 They are definitely not obligatory, but experienced chillum smokers will respect and use these guidelines:

 - The person who prepared the chillum is not the one who lights it.

 - If the chillum is in some way special, the owner might want to clean it himself.

-- The traditional hash that is used is hand made black hash, like Indian Charas.
+- The traditional hash that is used is a handmade black hash, like Indian Charas.
 Nepalese or Himalayan hash is also nice.